Skip to Content

 Have you noticed your pooch dragging his bottoms across the pavement, suddenly turning back to lick his anal area, and generally over-licking the area around his anus?

-These are glaring signs of a pup dealing with bum soreness.
 Pain in another area of the dog’s body is a little easier to deal with.
-The bum….
+But the bum….
 Not so much.

 Nevertheless, as a responsible pet parent, you have to do all you can to make sure your pooch is happy and healthy.

-What can you use on your doggie’s sore bums?
-We have listed a few effective strategies.
+So, what can you use on your doggie’s sore bums?

 Why Do Dogs Get Sore Bums?